 - developing heritage attractions to enhance and increase visitor access

-The minimum academic qualification required for entry into the profession is a good honours degree in a subject such as heritage/archive/museum studies, archaeology, history, art conservation, history of art, fine/visual art, marketing or business studies.
+Most applicants will have a degree, often in a subject such as heritage, archive or museum studies, archaeology, history, art conservation, history of art, fine art, visual art, marketing or business studies.
 A postgraduate qualification in heritage/museum management is beneficial and may be a requirement for some positions.

-Prior relevant voluntary and/or paid work experience is almost always essential.
-Short-term volunteering opportunities and a small number of placements are available with employers such as The National Trust, English Heritage, The Museums Association and The Wordsworth Trust.
+Prior relevant voluntary and/or paid work experience is essential.
+Look for short-term volunteering opportunities and a small number of placements with organisations such as The National Trust, English Heritage and the Churches Conservation Trust.